cody-mar10/protein_set_transformer/manuscript/README.md

 # PST manuscript methods

-The PST manuscript methods section map to different repositories or files located in this main repository:
+The PST manuscript methods section map to different repositories or files located in this main repository.
+Files referenced in these notebooks are either located in the DRYAD repository (datasets, supplementary data, or supplementary tables).
+The supplementary tables may also be found associated with the manuscript itself.

+The files should have the same names.
+However, due to the combined sized of all `datasets/` files (>170GB), these files are individually grouped into subgroups in the DRYAD repository.
+The specific file names are the same as referenced in these notebooks, but the DRYAD `README` will tell you what specific tarball you need.

+Be warned that the memory requirements of some of these analyses can reach up to 1TB if you try to reproduce these analyses with the full datasets.

+## Table of contents

 - [ESM2 protein language model embeddings](https://github.com/cody-mar10/esm_embed/tree/main)
 - [Modified Leave-One-Group-Out cross validation and hyperparameter tuning](https://github.com/cody-mar10/lightning-crossval)